 Shortcake is one of those uniquely American desserts; a big, buttery biscuit floating on top of a cloud of whipped cream and lots of juicy, sweet, summer fruit.
-Sure, the components may be inspired from other places, but no one puts them together in a way that celebrates summer like we do.
+Sure, the components may be inspired from other places, but no one puts them together in a way that celebrates summer as we do.

 One of the high points of my year is when peaches and nectarines are in abundance at the markets.
 As summer marches on, when prices are reasonable, I just can’t help buying a lot more than any one person would consider prudent.
 I just keep putting more and more in my bag at the market, until I can barely carry it home.
 And for the rest of the week, I scramble to use as many as I can while they’re dead-ripe and at their peak.